Sugar Hill Harlem Inn Accommodations

 Victorian row house

 We have another location 6 blocks from here at 408 Convent between W147-148st.This is a Victorian row house.
 It has just been completely renovated with all new wood floors, bathrooms and kitchen and also central air.
 Some of the details remain but no fireplaces.
-There are 4 bedrooms available for rent in this house.
+There are 4 bedrooms and a 2 bedroom apartment available for rent in this house.
 All rooms have private bathrooms.

-We have 2 rooms, on the top floor, Billie’s room and Dizzy’s room.
+We have 2 rooms on the 3rd floor, Billie’s room and Dizzy’s room.

 Billie’s Room is named for Billie Holiday She was an American jazz singer and songwriter.
 In the1930s, Billie Holiday toured with Count Basie and Artie Shaw, scored a string of radio and retail hits with Teddy Wilson, and became an established artist in the recording industry.